mlochbaum/BQN/doc/under.md

         1⊸⌽⌾(⊏˘) a

-When used with Under, the function `1⊸⌽` applies to the first column, rotating it.
-The result of `𝔽` needs to be compatible with the selection function, so Rotate works but trying to remove an element is no good:
+When used with Under, the function `1⊸⌽` applies to the first column, [rotating](reverse.md#rotate) it.
+The result of `𝔽` needs to be compatible with the selection function, so Rotate works but trying to drop an element is no good:

         1⊸↓⌾(⊏˘) a

-BQN can detect lots of structural functions when written in [tacit](tacit.md) form; see the list of functions [in the spec](../spec/inferred.md#required-structural-inverses).
+BQN can detect lots of structural functions when written [tacitly](tacit.md); see the list of recognized forms [in the spec](../spec/inferred.md#required-structural-inverses).
 You can also include computations on the shape.
 For example, here's a function to reverse the first half of a list.

         ⌽⌾(⊢↑˜≠÷2˙) "abcdef"

 But you can't use a computation that uses array values, such as `10⊸+⌾((<⊸5)⊸/)` to add 10 to each element below 5.
-This is because Under can change the array values, so that the function `𝔾` doesn't select the same elements before and after applying it (at the same time, Under can't change array structure, or at least not the parts that matter to `𝔾`).
+This is because Under can change the array values, so that the function `𝔾` doesn't select the same elements before and after applying it (contrarily, Under can't change array structure, or at least not the parts that matter to `𝔾`).
 To use a dynamic selection function, compute the mask or indices based on a copy of the argument and use those as part of `𝔾`.

         {10⊸+⌾((𝕩<5)⊸/)𝕩} 3‿8‿2‿2‿6